Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Resource Management trouble Challenge.
 Hard mode: Excess that's thrown away will be counted & deducts your scoring (based on [Doomworld eevee's WasteNot](https://eevee.itch.io/wastenot)), Easy Declare mode: excess resources will be calculated & left behind instead of thrown away (based on [Zhs2's Intelligent Supplies](https://forum.zdoom.org/viewtopic.php?t=71897)).
 - Saya Mau Berak.
 Timed Megawads.
 You must quickly Use the Toilet to End Level.
 If you timeout, you'll Die Shitting your Pants.
 - *XYZ Rabbithole is dead, I was banned from the community, Stop making mods for it*.
 An episode or level name
+- AI Cheat Detect: Dualsense.
+The AI Anti-Cheat detects cheating by seeing your controller struggle motions. e.g., when pressing a Force Feedbacked trigger, the user should be seen have a little struggles in its motion sensing & trigger press graph pattern; & when vibrating, the RAW uncalibrated motion sensing should results that there is a vibration mixed with other motions.
+If this is absent or what, This could mean that they used a counterfeit controller, or worse: Cheatcon.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes